OctopusDeploy/docs/docs/administration/authentication-providers/googleapps-authentication.md

 # Troubleshooting

-We do our best to log warnings to your Octopus Server log whenever possible.
-If you are having difficulty configuring Octopus to authenticate with GoogleApps, be sure to check your [server logs](/docs/home/reference/log-files.md) for warnings.
+We do our best to log warnings to your Octopus Server log whenever possible.Â If you are having difficulty configuring Octopus to authenticate with GoogleApps, be sure to check yourÂ [server logs](/docs/home/reference/log-files.md)Â for warnings.